Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 • Unexplained weight loss

 Colon cancer occurs when cells in the colon become altered, though the cause of change is often unclear.
 Most often it begins as a polyp in the colon.
 Removing polyps before they become cancerous can prevent colon cancer.
-Other factors that may increase risk of colon cancer include:
+Other factors that may increase the risk of colon cancer include:

 • Age – Most people diagnosed are over 45, though it can occur in younger adults

-• Race – African-Americans have a greater risk than other races
+• Race – African Americans have a greater risk than other races

 Risk factors you can change include: